-NCHRC is North Carolina’s only comprehensive harm reduction program.
-NCHRC engages in grassroots advocacy, resource development, coalition building and direct services for those made vulnerable by drug use, sex work, overdose, immigration status, gender, STIs, HIV and hepatitis.
+NCHRC is a comprehensive harm reduction program.
+NCHRC engages in grassroots advocacy, resource development, coalition building and direct services for people impacted by drug use, sex work, overdose, gender, STIs, HIV and hepatitis.
 NCHRC also provides resources and support to the law enforcement, public health and provider communities.

 What is Harm Reduction?